-The convergence (if that is what it is) among these positions is around questions of context and institutions, and increasingly one senses an "it all depends" tone in much analysis.
-In particular, whether mineral expansion triggers the resource curse effect or instead fosters growth is deemed to depend on the quality of institutions: on whether a fiscal social contract exists or not, on degrees of transparency, and on the quality of governance in general.
-Writing from the Bank, Fahr-Weber (2002:14) conclude that those countries that "get it right" display competent economic, sectoral and revenue management, and that the challenge of building such institutional capacity is "more urgent" "where the mining sector dominates an economy."
+The convergence (if that is what it is) between these positions is around questions of context and institutions, and increasingly one senses an 'it all depends' tone in much analysis.
+In particular, whether mineral expansion triggers the resource curse effect or rather fosters growth is deemed to depend on the quality of institutions: on whether a fiscal social contract exists or not, on degrees of transparency, and on the quality of governance in general.
+Writing from the Bank, Weber-Fahr (2002: 14) concludes that those countries that 'get it right' display competent economic, sectoral and revenue management, and that the challenge of building such institutional capacity is 'more urgent... where the mining sector dominates an economy'.

-Consistent with this focus on institutions Karl (2007: 256) insists that "the 'resource curse' is primarily a political not an economic phenomenon."
+Consistent with this focus on institutions, Karl (2007: 256) insists that 'the "resource curse" is primarily a political not an economic phenomenon".
 However, by framing the issue as a political problem rather than a governance issue, Karl also helps make explicit that it is precisely in the domain of the political that significant divergence persists among critics and proponents.
 This is so in at least two senses: the real politics of state formation and the realpolitik of mining investment.
-By the former, we mean the understanding of how "competent" institutions might emerge.
-While the IFIs and others approach such institutional questions as capacity building issues, historical experience would suggest that the consolidation of democratizing institutions is more likely to be a product of conflict than technocratic design, corporate philanthropy or the sorts of public sector management loans that the IFIs are wont to offer (Bebbington and Burneo, 2008; Boix, 2008).
-Terry Karl notes the institutional and political distortions that have emerged in mineral dependent economies "cannot be undone without a huge coordinated effort by all the stakeholders involved" (Karl, 2007: 258).
-Disagreement persists, then, over the mechanisms through which institutional change occurs (socio-political processes or IFI loans?), and the time scales over which this happens (historical time or project time?).10
+By the former, we mean the understanding of how 'competent' institutions might emerge.
+While the IFIs and others approach such institutional questions as capacity building issues, historical experience would suggest that the consolidation of democratizing institutions is more likely to be a product of conflict and shifts in the balance of social power than an outcome of technocratic design, corporate philanthropy or the sorts of public sector management loans that the IFIs are wont to offer (Bebbington and Burneo, 2008; Boix, 2008).
+Terry Karl notes the institutional and political distortions that have emerged in mineral-dependent economies 'cannot be undone without a huge coordinated effort by all the stakeholders involved' (Karl, 2007: 258).
+Disagreement persists, then, over the mechanisms through which institutional change occurs (socio-political processes or IFI loans?), and the time scales over which it happens (historical time or project time?).

-&lt;sup>8 Aspinall (2007) similarly shows that the likelihood of grievance translating into sustained and armed mobilization depends on deeper regional histories and processes of state formation.
+That said, the report goes on to suggest that if compared with other countries in the same region, then mineral-dependent economies performed better than non-mineral economies.
+Aspinall (2007) similarly shows that the likelihood of grievance translating into sustained and armed mobilization depends on deeper regional histories and processes of state formation.

-&lt;sup>9 While Karl's empirical reference is to petro-states, though her more general public intellectual work around revenue transparency addresses mineral states also.
+9. While Karl's empirical reference is to petro-states, her more general public intellectual work around revenue transparency also addresses mineral states.

-&lt;sup>10 In an interview with Bebbington, a senior manager at the Inter-American Development Bank asked incredulously, so do we just leave it under the ground until the institutions are built?
+10. In an interview with Bebbington, a senior manager at the Inter-American Development Bank asked incredulously, so do we just leave it under the ground until the institutions are built?
 Just maybe, the answer is yes (Stiglitz, 2007).

 The determination on the part of IFIs, companies and their host governments to believe that good governance can be crafted in project time is in turn related to the realpolitik of the sector.
 This realpolitik is driven by an intense pressure to continue, indeed expand, investment in extractive industry.
-Thus, while the multilaterals, the industry and others may acknowledge in print that "governance matters", actions speak louder than publications - and the actions reveal a different story.
-We comment on the industries' actions in the next section - here we focus on those of the IFIs and thus (by implication) of host governments who sit on IFI boards.
+Thus, while the multilaterals, the industry and others may acknowledge in print that 'governance matters', actions speak louder than publications - and the actions reveal a different story.
+We comment on the industries' actions in the next section; here we focus on those of the IFIs and thus (by implication) of host governments who sit on IFI boards.